 The portrait is based on a memory and so it seemed fitting to flatten and simplify it, the way some parts of a memory stay bright and clear and others fade over time, while others may not be remembered quite correctly at all.
-I had a photograph to help me in this case, although the painting is quite different from the photo.
-There is no blue jay in the photograph.

 I am wearing the hat and coat I really wore, both of which I still have, although the pockets of the coat have both ripped through the seams.
 I love that coat.
 Struggling with a chronic illness...
 I still want to feel pretty.
 The red coat always made me feel pretty.
 Part of having ME and intractable migraine is that I am very limited in the activities I can do, so in this portrait I wanted to explore a memory of something I used to enjoy very much-- taking a long hike in the woods on a snowy day.

 I chose to paint my face in a style closer to child-art, flattened, doll-like, a little playful.
 This was a fun day.
 A walk with a friend.
 And in an era where contemporary art often feels very serious and hyper-realism has so much visibility, I miss the joy of looser art forms.
 I like to think of my grandmother's puppets (her puppetry business was called Voyageur Puppets) and how much joy she found in her work and how much joy her work gave to others, both through her shows and her many puppetry workshops.
 Her work was always about theater, about telling a story, and so this painting too tells a little bit of a story.